scoconno/scoconno.github.io/mind/introduction/notes.md

 ## Mechanics

 There is a dedicated module for each week.
 You will find these under 'weeks' in Blackboard.
 Each week will become live on the Monday morning of that week.
 One exception is the final week, which will become live on a Friday.
-Each week will include:
+Each week will include some combination of the following:

 1. Instructions.
-2. Notes that partially review the assigned readings.
+2. Notes.
 3. Assignments.
 4. Optional Readings.
 5. Media, e.g., video clips, blogs, etc.

-You will work through the topics by clicking on 'materials'.

 ## Assignments
-There are two assignments per week, one essay and quiz.
+There are two assignments per week, one essay and one quiz.
 Both are found on Blackboard.
 You will find a full description on the syllabus, but let me emphasize here again the following:

 1. Assignments are normally due on a Monday by 11:59pm.
 During the last week, the assignments are due on the Thursday at 11:59pm.
-Note, though, that the final week's module will become live earlier than previous week.
+Note, though, that the final week's module will become live earlier than previous weeks.
 2. You must complete 5 of the 7 assigned quizzes.
 If you complete more than 5, the lowest grades will be dropped.
 3. You must complete 5 of the 7 assigned essays.
 If you complete more than 5, the lowest grades will be dropped.

 Keep in mind that we must cover 3 credits worth of material in our time together.
-So expect to spend about about 12 hours per week on the readings and assignments.
-If this work load is too high for you, then I urge to reconsider taking this class.
-There won't be any opportunities to make up missed assignments, and I will not accept late work under any circumstances.
+So expect to spend about 12 hours per week on the readings and assignments.
+If this work load is too high for you, then reconsider taking this class.

+## Late work and extra credit
-Students do sometimes ask to submit work late or for a make-up opportunity.
-I always decline.
-I treat my students equally and don't like being asked for special privileges.
-Instead, I prefer to assign more essays and quizzes than are needed to complete the course.
-If you are unable to do 5 of the 8 assigned quizzes and 5 of the 8 assigned essays due to illness, then you likely should be requesting a medical withdrawal from NJCU for the semester.
+Students sometimes ask to submit work late or ask for a make-up opportunity.
+I used to receive many of these requests and found it difficult to adjudicate them.
+I also want to treat my students equally and am frustrated by students who expect special treatment.

+But, students do get sick.
+Life does get in the way.
+So, here is what I do instead of accepting late work and offering extra credit: I assign more essays and quizzes than are needed to complete the course.
+And, if someone is unable to complete 5 of the 7 assigned quizzes and 5 of the 7 assigned essays due to illness, personal problems, etc, then they should withdraw from the course.
+NJCU also offers medical withdrawals for students who miss the ordinary withdrawal dates.
+So, moral of the story: I will teach you the material and help you complete the assignments, but I will not entertain requests for extra credit or accept late work.
+Please don't ask.

 ## Technical Help

 All Blackboard activity is recorded.
 I see when you log on, what you click, and how long you stay on the pages you click.
 Blackboard outages are rare and are automatically reported to me.
 If you encounter technical difficulties, the most likely source will be a difficulty with your browser or computer.
 By taking this course, you are indicating that you have sufficient computer literacy.
-If at any point, you are uncertain how to use Blackboard or have some technical difficulty, then you should consult NJCU's online learning resources here: [http://newlearning.njcu.edu/dl/enrolled.htm](http://newlearning.njcu.edu/dl/enrolled.htm)
+If at any point, you are uncertain how to use Blackboard or have some technical difficulty, please consult NJCU's online learning resources here: [http://newlearning.njcu.edu/dl/enrolled.htm](http://newlearning.njcu.edu/dl/enrolled.htm)

 I occasionally have online students report that their computer crashes 1 minute before a test is due.
 My response is always the same: it is your responsibility to ensure you are using a reliable computer on a stable internet connection.
 If your computer crashed one minute before it was due, I encourage you to reflect on whether leaving the assignment to the last minute was a responsible strategy.
-It is never grounds for me to change my policies on late submissions.

 ## Next Steps